Questions In Blog Writing Are Vital For Great Articles

-If you think about a conversation between two people, there are usually a lot of questions that take place.
+But if you think about a conversation between two people, there are usually a lot of questions.

-You may want to try building great questions by yourself at first to get a feel for it.
-Now let’s get to why it is so important to include questions in your blog content.
+Now let’s get to why it is so important to include questions in blog writing.

 Engaging your readers